-Having the best sub-floor means achieving the best results in creating a timber floor.
+Having the best sub-floor often means achieving the finest results in creating a timber floor.

-The screed, or generally the load-bearing layer, constitutes the support which must give adequate resistance to the various mechanical stresses imparted by the floor itself and the floor in use, like static and dynamic loads.
-The screed is always laid on a vapour membrane (on upper levels) or on a vapour barrier (on ground floors or above basements) for insulation.
-The screed must be gapped and separated from the walls (perimeter joints) by suitable strips of compressible material.
+The screed, or more commonly referred to as the load-bearing layer, constitutes the support which must provide give resistance.
+The resistance is provided against various mechanical stresses imparted by the floor itself.
+The screed also provides resistance against flooring in use, such as static and dynamic loads.
+The screed is always laid on a vapour membrane (on upper levels) or on a vapour barrier (on ground floors or above basements).
+This is specifically done to provide insulation.
+The screed needs to be gapped and separated from the walls (perimeter joints) by suitable strips of compressible

 • compactness in its full thickness